Korteweg-de Vries equation

 Let's create an appropriate discretization of this equation step by step.
 At first, we load packages that we will use in this example.

-Next, we specify the initial data as Julia function as well as the spatial domain and the time span.
+Next, we specify the initial data as a Julia function as well as the spatial domain and the time span.
 Here, we use an analytic soliton solution of the KdV equation for the initial data.

 (0.0, 1240.0)